ecoacoustics/recognizer-template/README.md

 │   │   ├── xxx     - the name of the species or target you are evaluating your recognizer against │   │   ├── yyy     - [optional] further folders containing testing samples │   │   └── zzz
+|   └── README.md   - information on the included datasets or on how to obtain them
 ```

+# The `data` folder

+Storing data in a repository is not always the right choice.
+See the [_Tips for audio data_](#tips-for-audio-data) section below.

+In each folder where it is relevant you should include:

+1. Small sets of audio samples
+2. A README.md containing
+  - provenance of any data included
+  - instructions on how to obatain more data
+3. Any scripts needed to download data from remote repositories

 ## Tips for audio data